Kevin O’Leary joins race for Conservative leadership: 'I'm in'

 Read more (archives): Kevin O'Leary: He's not a billionaire, he just plays one on TV

 “I listened to you.
 Thank you.
-Forty-thousand of you went to the website and encouraged me to do it.
+The 40,000 of you that went to the website and encouraged me to do it.
 That’s why I’m doing it,” Mr. O’Leary said.

 With Mr. O'Leary's addition, there are now 14 candidates running to replace Stephen Harper on May 27.
 Mr. O’Leary, an anglophone who said he is willing to learn French, joins the race the day after the French language debate in Quebec City.